- What We Do

 Placing your phone number in the header helps keep it in a prominent position.
 This shows that your company is ready to answer any questions and schedule service over the phone.
 Add to this a fixed header and the phone number will never be out of the visitor’s sight.

-5. Reduce form fields to shorten up the contact form
+5. Reduce form fields and enable auto-fill to shorten up the contact form

+You don’t want to give visitors any reason to leave your website, so you need to make it stupid-simple to contact you.
 Remove unnecessary form fields and make it easy and quick for the user to fill out.
-Don’t overload the visitor with information request to make your job easier.
+Don’t overload the visitor with information requests just to make your job easier.
 Cut the fields down to the basics and keep them simple!

-6. Build your authority with a testimonials section
+6. Build your authority with testimonials and awards

 Show the visitors how well you treat your customers.
-Testimonials just ooze authority by displaying the quality service you provide.
+Testimonials ooze authority by displaying the quality of service you provide, and 84% of consumers trust them as much as recommendations from friends.
 Great testimonials emphasize your offers and benefits.
+However, 85% of consumers don’t trust reviews more than three months old, so establish a way to continuously generate new reviews.

-If you earned them, show them off.
+As for badges, certifications, and awards—if you earned them, show them off.
 Certifications and awards always elevate the visitor’s perception of your company.
-They are great piece to include to make your company the AUTHORITY in your area.
+They are a great piece to include to make your company the AUTHORITY in your area.

-8. Add a video to add transparency to your company
+8. Add videos to add transparency to your company

 9. Use contrasting colors for your calls-to-action